Generator shuts down and displays E06; engine speed appears too high or too low before shutdown.

 How to Fix / Troubleshooting

-Safety first: Turn OFF the generator, disconnect battery negative, and ensure the unit cannot auto-start.
+Safety first: Turn OFF the generator, disconnect the battery negative terminal, and ensure the unit cannot auto-start.

 - Check throttle plate movement: Manually move the throttle lever at the carburetor/injection pump to confirm smooth travel from idle to full.
 Correct any obstructions or bent linkage.

-- Reset controller: After mechanical checks, reconnect the battery, clear the E06 code, and start the generator while monitoring RPM or frequency (should be ~60 Hz).
-If speed still hunts or trips, the electronic governor module may be faulty.
+- Reset controller: After mechanical checks, reconnect the battery, clear the E06 code, and start the generator while monitoring RPM or frequency (which should be ~60 Hz).
+If the speed still hunts or trips, the electronic governor module may be faulty.

-Governor calibration and module replacement are best done by a qualified technician with access to Firman service procedures.
+Governor calibration and module replacement are best performed by a qualified technician with access to Firman service procedures.

 Repair Difficulty